 My pictures, she always said, captured “the overwhelming ambiguity of human experience.”
 She often added they did so more truthfully – more poignantly – than any other photography she had seen.

-Thus it was entirely appropriate she would offer in 1983 to shepherd the pictures and text of “Glimpses of a Pale Dancer” into mainstream publication.
+Thus it was entirely appropriate she would offer in 1983 to mother the pictures and text of “Glimpses of a Pale Dancer” into mainstream publication.
 It would be, she said, “one of the most important books of the 20th Century.”

 So it was we met on 1 September 1983 in the Lion's Head for drinks, dinner and discussion to formalize our collaboration.
 I remember I approached our meeting with the strong sense my life was finally achieving fruition, that “Dancer” was to be my passport to the long-sought realm of self-employment as a journalist who did sociologically relevant books of photographs and text.